w33ladalah/sitecake/README.md

 For more info, instructions and documentation check the [Wiki](http://github.com/sitecake/sitecake/wiki).

+For questions and discussion, check the [Sitecake Forum](http://forum.sitecake.com).

 ## Quick start

 * Obtain a Sitecake zip archive.
 Go to the Sitecake [download page](http://sitecake.com/latest) to download a pre-built zip archive or build it yourself from the source code ([instructions](http://github.com/sitecake/sitecake/wiki/Building-from-the-source)).